w3c/distributed-tracing-wg/EXPLAINER.md

 ID sent back to the browser.

 ### Can baggage be used to identify users?
-Using proprietary ways of context propagation, vendors could always encode information that contains user identifyable data.
+Using proprietary ways of context propagation, vendors and application developers could always encode information that contains user identifyable data.
-Today, baggage is used to add information like a marker to distinguish transactions for a/b testing.
+Today, baggage is used to add information like a marker to distinguish transactions for a/b testing or a member status to enable features like QoS routing for dedicated transactions.
+By standardizing this header, it will be possible to restrict propagation of baggage when trust boundaries are crossed.
+This is not possible if each vendor uses their own proprietary headers.